 "I know what trust (or a lack of trust) feels like, I just have a hard time diagnosing it and then making it better for the organization."

 Meeting after meeting and interview after interview confirmed for me that although we "know" that trust is important, the know-how of assessing, diagnosing, and implementing trust-centered strategies was consistently absent.

 That is how TrustCentric was born and this is what we do:

-We help you keep trust at the center of everything you do.
+We start with trust.
+Then we help you keep trust at the center of everything you do.

 “Whether facilitating community engagement conversations, strategic planning, or vision casting sessions Dr. Scheer is adept at building relationships and connecting ideas across a variety of sectors.
 He draws from multiple leadership frameworks to move ideas and feedback into action, all the while adjusting to the needs of the organization.”